Cheryl Foster, LCSW-S

 I am a Licensed Clinical Social Worker, Board Approved Supervisor and a proud team member of the Deep Eddy Psychotherapy community.
 I am honored to provide therapy to adults with a range of challenges, issues and circumstances.
-Though life can be challenging, complicated and quite messy, I strongly believe that each lived experience good, bad or indifferent is an opportunity to go deeper, grow and learn something meaningful about ourselves.
-Though “the struggle is real”, the resiliency of the human condition is profoundly real and undeniable.
-My mission as your therapist is to help guide/facilitate your holistic restoration and healing process as you lean into the discomfort of navigating emotional pain, traumas and vulnerabilities, while accessing your strengths and/or spiritual gifts to ultimately discover the beauty of your authentic self.
+Though life can be complicated and quite messy at times, I strongly believe that each lived experience good, bad or indifferent is an opportunity to expand, go deeper, grow and learn something meaningful about ourselves.
+Though “the struggle is real”, the resiliency of the human condition is profoundly real and embodies infinite possibilities.
+My mission as your therapist is to empower you in becoming more self-actualized, insightful, intuitive and confident and as you lean into the discomfort of navigating emotional pain, traumas and vulnerabilities, while accessing your unique gifts to ultimately execute positive sustainable growth/ change to unearth the complexities and strengths of your authentic self.

 Over the past 17 years, I have served as a Licensed Clinical Social Worker/ psychotherapist in private practice and in secondary education.
 I have served over 30 years as a clinician/case manager in the field of social work/mental health.
-I have utilized and have received training in specific evidence-based treatment approaches such as Cognitive Behavioral Therapy, Psychodynamic, Therapy, Client-Centered Therapy, Family Systems, Solutioned-Focused Therapy while integrating practical psycho-education, spirituality, mindfulness, motivational interviewing and other strategies to promote positive self-care practices, coping skills and holistic well-being.
+I have utilized and have received training in specific evidence-based treatment approaches such as Cognitive Behavioral Therapy, Psychodynamic Therapy, Client-Centered Therapy, Family Systems, Structural Therapy, Solutioned-Focused Therapy, Acceptance and Commitment Therapy, Mindfulness, while integrating practical psycho-education, motivational interviewing and other strategies to promote positive self-care practices, coping skills and holistic wellness.

 My Treatment Specialties Include